thesp0nge/dawnscanner/Roadmap.md

 Initially they were in the Dawnscanner roadmap for a 2.0.0 version.
 However we decide to drop this in the name of being focused on ruby programming language.

+PHP has a good open source code scanners ecosystem, instead JAVA has not.
+Players started open and eventually they turned in big commercial bloatware GUIs that are useless from the security specialist perspective.
+A simple bytecode analyzer, with some checks, can be a possible spinoff project.